 The Coachella Valley Music and Arts Festival takes place in Indio, California, over two weekends in April.
 The festival boasts some of the biggest names in music today, and tickets—which range from about $400 to several thousand—are famously difficult to come by.

-In 2022, the festival dates are April 15 to 17 and April 22 to 24, and both weekends sold out quickly.
+In 2023, the festival dates are April 14 to 16 and April 21 to 23, and both weekends typically sell out quickly.
 But whether you’ve managed to snag a coveted ticket to the event or not, the Coachella Valley is well worth a visit.
 Desert resort cities like Palm Springs and Palm Desert are packed with mid-century modern design and art, and on the outskirts of the area you’ll find quirky roadside attractions and scenic desert landscapes.

-Here are nine stops on a road trip through the Coachella Valley and its surrounding areas.
+Here are eight stops on a road trip through the Coachella Valley and its surrounding areas.

 1. Salvation Mountain